jundalisay/spblist/content/en/research/hawking/grand/part-02d.md

 2. Are there any exceptions to the laws, i.e., miracles?
 3. Is there only one set of possible laws?

-> *Superphysics Note: 1.
+{{< n n="1.
 Nirguna Brahma, 2.
 None.
 Miracles are achieved by people who have 6 senses instead of 5, 3.
-All universes in the multiverse has variations of the laws.
+All universes in the multiverse has variations of the laws. " >}}